maxmind/libmaxminddb/doc/libmaxminddb.md

 This function will work with IPv4 addresses even when the database contains data for both IPv4 and IPv6 addresses.
-The IPv4 address will be looked up as is, it will not be remapped to the `::ffff:xxxx:xxxx` block allocated for IPv4-mapped IPv6 addresses.
+The IPv4 address will be looked up as '::xxx.xxx.xxx.xxx' rather than being remapped to the `::ffff:xxx.xxx.xxx.xxx` block allocated for IPv4-mapped IPv6 addresses.

 If you pass an IPv6 address to a database with only IPv4 data then the `found_entry` member will be false, but the `mmdb_error` status will still be